carlosfmorenog/CMM536_Data_Loading_Tutorial/README.md

 This Jupyter notebook will show you how to implement some code to look on a directory (in your computer or in Google Colab) and load all images into a numpy array or a Pandas dataframe.

-You can use this code (or versions of it) to load your images!
+You can use this code (or versions of it) to load your images for your coursework!